 Anne McLean was born in the Upper Peninsula of Michigan on January 24, 1948 and was raised in Calumet and Houghton, Michigan.
 Anne was outdoors nearly year round--her family skied after school and every weekend.
 Summers were spent at a cottage on a lake, surrounded by beautiful lakes and forests where she spent much of her time hiking and appreciating nature.
 During the winters, the family came to Colorado to ski.

-Lori is a Partner with Public Opinion Strategies, based in the firm’s Colorado office.
+Lori is founder and owner of New Bridge Strategies a national opinion research company.
 Lori has directed research efforts for hundreds of political and public affairs campaigns throughout the country, including polling on behalf of presidential campaigns.

 Lori has a unique niche as a “conservative conservationist.”
 She has polled extensively for conservation organizations, including The Nature Conservancy, the Trust for Public Land, Environmental Defense, National Wildlife Federation, the Chesapeake Bay Foundation, the Wilderness Society, the League of Conservation Voters, NRDC, the Association of Fish and Wildlife Agencies, and the Nicholas Institute for Environmental Policy Solutions at Duke University.
 This has included extensive research on land conservation, including helping land trusts and related efforts communicate about the work they do.